bitslabsyr/twitter-scraper-mongo/README.md

 # BITS Lab Twitter Scraper Mongo

 This package fetches Twitter timelines for a specified set of Twitter users.
 It writes data obtained from Twitter to a Mongo database.
+After collecting all timelines for specified users, the code begins again after waiting 1 hour.

 This package creates 3 collections inside the Mongo database:
 1) TW_cand: